exercism/julia/exercises/practice/resistor-color-trio/.docs/instructions.md

 > "33 ohms"

-When we get more than a thousand ohms, we say "kiloohms".
+When we get more than a three trailing zeros in terms of "ohms", we say "kiloohms".
 That's similar to saying "kilometer" for 1000 meters, and "kilograms" for 1000 grams.
 So an input of `"orange", "orange", "orange"` should return:

 > "33 kiloohms"